 Updated

-If your body rejects the mesh used in your hernia surgery, and you suffered injury, you may be entitled to file a lawsuit as to the hernia mesh injuries.
-Here, our product liability and personal injury attorneys answer questions common among patients of hernia mesh implant surgery and mesh rejection.
+If your body rejects the mesh used in your hernia surgery, you may be entitled to file a hernia mesh lawsuit.
+Here, our product liability and personal injury attorneys answer questions common about hernia mesh rejection.

 - 1. What does implant rejection mean?